KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-APOD by grenagit](https://github.com/grenagit/MMM-APOD)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-APOD.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-APOD.js`: Replace it with built-in fetch.